Kaliningrad (Koenigsberg until 1946)

 If Marx was talking about himself as the philosopher and Vladimir Lenin as the person who would change the world, he was wrong.

-Marx was right, if he was talking about Kant and Einstein!
+Marx was right, if he was talking about Kant (philosopher) and Einstein (to change the world).

 • Einsteinism.
 E = mc2 by two different observers.